 Martin Luther was declared apostate and excommunicated.
 Among other things, his writings were burned.
 He refused to give up.
-In 10 years, he converted the New Testament from Latin to German.
+He converted the New Testament from Latin to German in 10 years time .

-Those who believed in the teachings of Martin Luther were called “Lutherans.”
+Those who believe in his teachings are called “Lutherans.”
 Like the term “Christian” it was initially used to poke fun at Luther and his followers.
-Lutheranism is one of the world’s largest denominations.
+However, Lutheranism is one of the world’s largest denominations.
 Globally, there are at least 66 million Lutherans.

-Today, the Book of Concord with Martin Luther ideas is still used.
-According to Pew Research, Lutherans have different views about the Bible.
-Some views are based on the authorship of the Bible.
+Today, the Book of Concord is still used.
+Lutherans have different views about the Bible according to Pew Research.
+As a matter of fact, some views are based on the authorship of the Bible.
 Others are concerned about whether or not it should be taken, literally.
 Then, there are those who are not sure or have other ideas.

-Some followers of Martin Luther believe Jesus serves in three offices.
+Followers of Martin believe Jesus serves in three offices.
 He serves in the priestly as exalted Savior because of His death.
-In the kingly office he reigns in earth and heaven.
+Also, He reigns in the kingly office on earth and in heaven.
 The prophetic office refers to Jesus teaching and Jesus miracles.
-Want to know more?

 ©Vivian Caine – All Rights Reserved